-The Council receives federal money from NEH, a portion of which is granted to other organizations for use in furthering the Council's mission.
+UH receives federal money from NEH, a portion of which is granted to other organizations for use in furthering UH's mission.
 Regrants payable are recorded when approved by the Board of Directors.

 Revenue Recognition and Deferred Revenue

 Contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence and/or nature of any donor restrictions.